bifurcation/userinfo-vc/userinfo-vc.md

 Issuance specification are also optional here.

-The remainder of this section specifies additional requirements for a single, interoperable flow for issuing UserInfo Verifiable Credentials.
+The remainder of this section specifies additional requirements for a single, interoperable flow for issuing UserInfo VCs.

 ## Server Metadata